elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 - `isRaining` represents if it is raining outside or not.
 - `workCompleted` represents if I have completed my work or not.
-- `shouldRun` represents if I go for a run or not.
+- `shouldBeOutside` represents if I should go outside.

 Now, let's break it into steps

 - Step 1) "Is it raining?"
 - Step 2) "Have you finished your work?"

-Once we have gotten the answers to the above questions, we can decide whether we should go for a run!
+Once we have gotten the answers to the above questions, we can decide whether we should go outside!

 ## From Procedure to Flowgorithm